Program Time and Dates

 Are You Nervous About Law Firm Interviews?

 You can sign up to participate in a virtual mock interview with a Parker Poe attorney to help strengthen your interviewing skills.
-The mock interviews will be the day before each event: Friday, January 21 or Friday, February 11.
+The mock interviews will be the day before the event: Friday, February 11.

 Do You Want to Register?

 Space is limited to assist with social distancing guidelines.
-Please send an email to email@example.com by Wednesday, January 19 to register for our virtual THRIVE program or Monday, February 7 to register for our program in Atlanta.
+Please send an email to firstname.lastname@example.org by Monday, February 7 to register for our program in Atlanta.
 Please type “THRIVE” in the subject line of your email and indicate whether you:

 1. Would like to participate in a mock interview.

 If you have any questions about the program, please feel free to contact Crystal Jones at 704.371.6165.

 To learn more about Parker Poe's commitment to diversity, equity, and inclusion, please click here.